andyblight/nRF905Py3/README.md

 NOTE: The file 'wiring.txt' shows the colours of the wires I used during development.

+## Tests

+The tests have been written with the aim of getting the code working with the nRF905.
+The code could be made more testable but

 ## TO DO List

 1. Make connected tests work.